 Step 1: Visit DU!

-One of your first steps is to schedule a virtual visit to campus.
-In addition to daily visits, we also offer special programs for admitted students during our week-long Journey to DU virtual programs.
+One of your first steps is to schedule an in-person or virtual visit to campus.
+In addition to daily visits, we also offer special programs for admitted students during our in-person and virtual Journey to DU programs.
 Be watching for your special invitation.

 Step 2: Make sure you've applied for need-based aid

 If you'd like to be considered for need-based financial aid, and if you haven't completed the applications already, make sure to submit your FAFSA (Free Application for Federal Student Aid) and CSS Profile.
 You may need to submit additional verification documents (but only if requested).

-Mid-March - Review and accept your financial aid offer in PioneerWeb.
+Mid-March - Review and accept your financial aid offer in MyDU.

 Step 3: Apply for additional programs